Ticino

 Monte San Salvatore

-For panoramic views of Ticino, head to Monte San Salvatore.
-Take a funicular ride to the top and be rewarded with breathtaking vistas of Lake Lugano and the surrounding mountains.
-Don’t forget to bring your camera to capture this awe-inspiring landscape.
+For panoramic views, head to Monte San Salvatore.
+A funicular ride takes you to the top, where you’ll be rewarded with stunning vistas of Lake Lugano and the surrounding mountains.
+It’s a photographer’s dream.

 Local Cuisine